hukai916/Dockerfile_collection/r_4.2.0/README.md

 ## Building notes:
 1. All packages required to run "R CMD check/build GUIDEseq/CRISPRseek" have been installed with this image build.
 2. The pdflatex is required to run "R CMD build", it is tricky to install though.
 The following works: note that you likely need to remove and purge pre-existing texlive-fonts-extra first
-# for pdflatex to be installed correctly (reason unknown)
 RUN R -e 'tinytex::install_tinytex()' # may not be a must RUN apt purge -y texlive-fonts-extra && apt install -y texlive-fonts-extra